gangliao/VS-Code-Cuda/README.md

 # README

+## This extension is used for developers to contribute [PaddlePaddle](https://github.com/baidu/Paddle) via VS Code.

 ## This is the README for your extension "cuda"
 You can author your README using Visual Studio Code.
 Here are some useful editor keyboard shortcuts: